 - Sea salt and freshly cracked pepper, to taste

 - 2-3 green onions, diced

 - Cheddar cheese, shredded

-Meanwhile, cook the bacon then remove from pan once it’s crispy.
+Meanwhile, cook the bacon then remove it from the pan once it’s crispy.
 Set on paper towels to drain the grease then chop into crumbles.
 Set aside.

 Clean the skillet out with a paper towel then spray it with cooking spray.
-Turn the stove to medium low and turn the broiler on in your oven.
+Turn the stove to medium-low and turn the broiler on in your oven.
 Crack two eggs into a bowl and whisk until well blended; season with sea salt and freshly cracked pepper, to taste.
-Pour the egg mixture into the skillet and swirl so the pan is evenly coated with egg.
+Pour the egg mixture into the skillet and swirl so the pan is evenly coated with the egg.